oasis-tcs/ubl-ndrsc/README.md

 ## Further Description of this Repository

-This repository is for the artefacts:
+This repository is for GitHub publishing of the artefacts:
 - OASIS Business Document Naming and Design Rules (BDNDR) v1.1
   - `Business-Document-NDR-v1.1-{stage}.xml`
     - this XML requires an entity file:
       - `Business-Document-NDR-v1.1-{stage}-summary.ent`
+      - this entity file can be empty when it is made inconsistent with new edits to the base XML
+      - this entity file should be replaced by the version created on GitHub
-    - this entity file is created using the stylesheet fragments:
+      - this entity file is created on GitHub using the stylesheet fragments:
         - `massage-NDR.xsl`
         - `check-UBL-NDR-3.0.xsl`
+    - the publishing process leverages an assembly step using:
+      - `assembleEntities.xsl`
 - UBL Naming and Design Rules v3.1
   - `UBL-NDR-v3.1-{stage}.xml`
 - UBL 2.1 JSON Serialization v2.0